Schaapie-D2/HontelOS/README.md

 # Known issues
 - The OS might crash under heavy load or when running for a long time.
 - The OS might freeze when opening a large file.

+# Building
+1. Download this repository as a ZIP file or clone it using Git.

+2. Download [my fork of Cosmos](https://github.com/Schaapie-D2/Cosmos) and run the `install-VS2022.bat`.
+This will install Cosmos and all the dependencies needed to build HontelOS.
+For detailed instructions, go to [this page](https://cosmosos.github.io/articles/Installation/DevKit.html)

+3. Open the solution file `HontelOS.sln` in Visual Studio.

+Building the OS can take from 25 to 50 seconds.